Company Logo - Home Link

 Opened in 1909, the historic Santa Monica Pier has a lot to offer people of all ages!
 And the beach is always free to enjoy.

-Taking a stroll down the pier will lead you through a number of souvenir kiosks, and past a number of restaurants, street performers & musicians on any given day.
+Taking a stroll down the pier will lead you through several souvenir kiosks, and past a number of restaurants, street performers & musicians on any given day.

 For a fee, experience the rides at the lively amusement park, Pacific Park, or spend some time in the pier’s aquarium.